 What is the Amazon Fire HD 8?

-It’s the perfect way to binge on some Prime content, and the addition of Alexa finally gives it something other tablets simply don’t have.
+It’s a great way to binge on some Prime content, and the addition of hands-free Alexa finally gives it something other tablets simply don’t have.

 Amazon Fire HD 8 – Design

 One of the best aspects of the Amazon Fire HD 8 is that while it is a cheap tablet, it doesn’t appear instantly dated like some others in this price category.
 It isn’t thick or heavy, and it doesn’t sport an ultra-wide screen surround that can make a tablet seem bulky and old-fashioned.

 Just look at the space to the left and right of the screen; there’s enough room to fit your thumb, but not so much that the Amazon Fire HD 8’s footprint appears much larger than the display at its centre.
 There’s just the tiniest bit of casing flex under significant hand pressure and the display doesn’t distort when you press down on the front.

 The topmost part of the plastic casing does move inwards by about a millimetre under finger pressure, but this is more likely to be the battery cover.
 While non-removable, it’s mostly there to look nice and take the brunt of any impact; the real structure of the Amazon Fire HD 8 is inside.

 I’m looking at the red version of the Amazon Fire HD 8.
 It’s a pleasant shade and has a textured finish that both looks and feels better than glossy plastic.
 The tablet is also available in a wide array of hues, including a vivid new yellow that I have a soft spot for.